pskgokul/project-help/readme.md

 # CX/MATH 4640 Final Project

-The CX/MATH 4640 final project is a Wiki/Scholar-pedia style article on a topic either assigned to you or chosen by yourself (discussed below).
+The CX/MATH 4640 final project is a Wiki/Scholar-pedia-style article on a topic either assigned to you or chosen by you (discussed below).
-The goal is for you to be able to describe a particular topic to a younger you in a way that is understandable.
+The goal is for you to describe a particular topic to a younger you understandably.
-For your topic, you should cover things discussed in class, but also methods/algorithms/strategies _beyond_ what was discussed in class.
+For your topic, you should cover topics discussed in class and methods/algorithms/strategies that go beyond what was discussed in class.
-Take some time, learn about new methods and how they could go wrong/when they go right, and write about them; just like a Wikipedia article would have.
+Take some time to learn about new methods, how they could go wrong, and when they go right, and write about them, just like a Wikipedia article would.

 ## What your article should contain